akeneo/pim-community-dev/Bundle/FlexibleEntityBundle/README.md

 Areas of responsibilities :
 - create a flexible entity with dynamic attribute management
 - create flexible and attribute forms by using basic form type
-- extend / customize your flexible for business needs
+- extend / customize your flexible entity for business needs

 Based on classic Doctrine 2 classes, entity, repository, entity manager